sfbuysse/SW_IT_PopDiffPlasticity/01_CleanData.md

 Alldata_2022 <- merge(Alldata_2022, Dat3, by =c("PotID"), all = TRUE)
 Alldata_2022 <- merge(Alldata_2022, Dat4, by = c("PotID", "Treatment"), all = TRUE)

-# has one more row than Dat4 because of "B15-1-C (E)" - removed below
+# has one more row than Dat4 because of "B15-1-C (E)" - this was a new emergent that appeared mid experiment and the data is removed below

 # add in stomata averages. the just stomata data frame won't merge nicely because of the format.
 Alldata_2022 <- merge(Alldata_2022, Stomata_avg, by = c("PotID", "Treatment"), all = TRUE)